-We are a medical device company focused on the design and development of a non-invasive, point-of-care instrument to assist in the early diagnosis of melanoma.
-Our flagship product, MelaFind®, features a hand-held imaging device that emits multiple wavelengths of light to capture images of suspicious pigmented skin lesions and extract data.
+We are a medical device company focused on the design and development of a non-invasive, point-of-care instrument to assist in the detection of early melanoma.
+Our flagship product, MelaFind®, features a hand-held imaging device that emits light of multiple wavelengths to capture images of suspicious pigmented skin lesions and extract data.
 We currently do not have any commercialized products or any significant source of revenue.

-We commenced operations in December 1989 as a New York corporation, re-incorporated as a Delaware corporation in September 1997, and changed our name from Electro-Optical Sciences, Inc. to MELA Sciences, Inc. April 30, 2010 (see Note 12).
+We commenced operations in December 1989 as a New York corporation, re-incorporated as a Delaware corporation in September 1997, and changed our name from Electro-Optical Sciences, Inc. to MELA Sciences, Inc. on April 30, 2010.
 Since our inception, we have generated significant losses.
-As of March 31, 2010, we had an accumulated deficit of \$84.3 million.
-We expect to continue to spend significant amounts on the development of MelaFind[®].
+As of June 30, 2010, we had an accumulated deficit of \$88.9 million.
+We expect to continue to spend significant amounts on the development of MelaFind®.

 The MelaFind® pre-market approval ("PMA") application was filed in June 2009 and is under review at the U.S. Food and Drug Administration (the "FDA" or the "Agency").
 The pivotal trial conducted to establish the safety and effectiveness of MelaFind® was performed under the auspices of a Protocol Agreement.
 In addition, the MelaFind® PMA has been granted Expedited Review by the FDA.
-The Company is actively working with the FDA during the review process, and is actively pursuing an FDA Advisory Panel meeting at the earliest possible date.
 On March 19, 2010 the Company received a series of questions from the FDA and was notified that the MelaFind® PMA was not approvable at this time.
-In addition, the Company was advised that the review process had been extended by a period of up to six months following the submission of our response to the FDA action letter.
+In addition, the Company was advised that the review process had been extended by a period of up to 180 days following the submission of our response to the FDA action letter.
 Since receiving the questions from the FDA on March 19, the Company has had a series of interactions with the Agency.
-A draft response was submitted to the FDA in mid-April.
-The Company also had an in-person meeting with the

-Agency to review its draft response and to clarify several questions.
-The final formal response to all questions provided by the FDA was submitted to the Agency on May 7, 2010.
+A draft response was submitted to the FDA in mid-April, an inperson meeting was held with the Agency to clarify several questions and the final formal response to all questions provided by the FDA was submitted to the Agency on May 7, 2010.
+The FDA has informed the Company that the date for the Melafind® Panel Meeting of the General and Plastic Surgery Devices Panel which was originally scheduled for August 26, 2010 is now scheduled for November 18, 2010.

 Upon obtaining approval from the FDA, we plan to launch MelaFind® commercially in the United States.
-The Company is also continuing its efforts to obtain a CE Mark that will facilitate commercialization in Europe and other countries.
+The Company is also continuing its efforts with European regulatory agencies to obtain a CE mark for MelaFind®.
+The Company is also conducting market research activities that will facilitate commercialization in Europe and other countries.